Meet the Jigsaw Cork Team

 Fun Fact: My favourite things to do are to cook and to travel.
 When I’m not doing these I’m usually planning my next adventure so if anyone has any recommendations let me know!

-I am a Clinical Support Worker in Jigsaw and my role is working with young people providing one-to-one support.
+I am a Jigsaw Clinician and my role is working with young people providing one-to-one support.
 I journey with the young person to help identify their strengths, talk through their challenges, and explore ways forward.

 Study: I originally studied Law and received a Degree in Legal and Business Studies in WIT.
 I went on to complete Law exams which allowed me entry to Blackhall Law Society.
 However, around this time I started undertaking volunteer work and I found it very fulfilling.
 I subsequently went a different route and went on to complete a Higher Diploma in Social Policy and a Masters in Social Work in UCC.